feng-zhang0712/mole/2025/english/support-worker-interview.md

 你希望你的雇主为你提供哪些支持来帮助你的工作？

-- I hope for regular training, such as emergency first aid, handling clients with dementia, and using specialized tools.
+- I hope for regular training, such as handling clients with complex health issues and using specialized tools.
 - I hope for essential care tools, such as PPE, mobility aids, and basic medical supplies (thermometers, medication organizers).
 - I hope for safety measures, such as providing support for high-risk tasks (having a second staff member for client transfers).
-- I hope for timely, detailed information, such as client care plans, schedule changes, and feedback from clients/families.
+- I hope for timely and detailed information, such as client care plans, schedule changes, and feedback from clients/families.
 - I hope for supervisor support, so I can consult when facing tricky situations.
 <!-- I hope for updates on industry standards (new infection control guidelines) to ensure my skills stay up-to-date. -->